Key takeaways

 Going grey is a hallmark of aging—and many of us go to extraordinary lengths to cover it up.
-Between regular salon visits and DIY kits to tackle greying brows, it’s clear that a lot of people aren’t ready to announce to the world that they’re racking up the decades (an honor, to be sure!).
+Just look at Bryan Johnson and his multi-step routine that includes red light therapy, microneedling, exosome therapy, and a customized topical formulation.
+While most people don’t go quite that far, a lot of people are willing to commit to regular salon visits and DIY kits to tackle greying brows.
+In other words, most of us aren’t ready to announce to the world that we’re racking up the decades (an honor, to be sure!).
 But dye jobs merely address a symptom, not the issue of greying hair itself.
 We’ve already reviewed how NMN, or nicotinamide mononucleotide, can actually help promote new hair growth.
 But what can NMN do for grey hair?
 Read on, and let’s find out!

 What causes grey hair?